Alessandro Parisi (footballer, born 1977)

-Alessandro Parisi (/it/; born 15 April 1977) is an Italian former footballer who played as a left-back.
+Alessandro Parisi (/it/; born 15 April 1977) is an Italian former footballer who played as a left-back, currently in charge as head coach of club Messina.

 Club career

 Parisi initially played for the Sicilian clubs Palermo, Trapani, and Messina for 8 seasons.
 He also played 5 seasons on the Italian peninsula.
 He scored 14 goals in Serie B for Messina in the 2003–04 season.
 He made his Serie A debut the following season, on 12 September 2004, against Parma F.C.
 He remained with the club until the conclusion of the 2007–08 Serie B season.

 International career

 Parisi made his international debut and only appearance for Italy on 17 November 2004, starting in a 1–0 friendly victory over Finland in Messina.

+Coaching career

+After retiring, Parisi returned to Messina, joining the club in a variety of positions, mostly as a youth coach.

+On 14 January 2026, Parisi was promoted to head coach of Messina's first team in the Serie D.